 Carry-over number revalidated to 1976.

-Mid-50’s number carried over to the ’66 base.
-This number was initially issued on the black on reflective white base around 1955.
+1966 base.
 The earliest plates in the CA- series on this base had the letters squashed together with no space, and a dot crammed in the middle like this.
-I have seen these through at least the early CA-4000s.
+I have seen these through at least the CA-5000s.
 6-character plates on the blue 1957 base did not have the dot.

 There is now space for the dot.